Improve self -esteem: 3 ideas to be put into practice immediately

 Do you want to improve self -esteem?

-The value that you attribute to yourself is released from the results.
-Instead of evaluating yourself for the results you get, evaluated for the commitment you put in what you do .
-Consur what kind of person feels you are on the basis of how much you commit to get what you want, not on the basis of the fact that then that result will get it.
-Do you not have the control of all the aspects involved in the process to obtain the result, what sense has it made to evaluate yourself for something that does not depend on you?
+Decouple the value you place on yourself from results.
+Instead of evaluating yourself by the results you achieve, evaluate yourself by the effort you put into what you do.
+Evaluate what kind of person you feel you are based on how hard you work to achieve what you want, not on whether you'll actually achieve that result.
+You don't have control over all the aspects involved in achieving the result, so what's the point of evaluating yourself for something that doesn't depend on you?

-Are you a coach or a sports coach?
-Reward "your" athletes for the commitment they put more than for the results they get.
-It goes without saying that rewarding the commitment triggers a virtuous circle that stimulates other commitment, in this way the results will come by themselves.
+Are you a sports coach?
+Reward your athletes for their hard work rather than their results.
+It goes without saying that rewarding hard work triggers a virtuous cycle that encourages further hard work, and the results will come naturally.

 Idea #2